 What Is A Forbearance?

 A forbearance is a temporary pause of your mortgage payment due to a short-term hardship, such as the current COVID-19 emergency.
 Under normal circumstances, there are many different types of forbearance.
 Some of these would be reported to credit bureaus, affecting your credit score.

-You have a right to a forbearance that pauses your payments for up to 12 months.
+Under the CARES Act, you have a right to a forbearance that pauses your payments for up to 12 months.
 Depending on your circumstances, you may be eligible for additional months of forbearance after that.
 Here’s how it works:

 - Apply for mortgage payment assistance.

 - After you apply, we approve and you accept a forbearance plan of up to 3 months.

 - You’ll check in monthly online on Rocket Mortgage®.
-Keep in mind, paying what you can during the forbearance period to reduce the amount due at the end of your plan.
-You’ll check in monthly.
+Keep in mind, paying what you can during forbearance will benefit you later by decreasing the amount due at the end of your plan.

 - At the 6-month mark, you must submit a second request from your Rocket Mortgage® dashboard for another 3-month extension.

 - You’ll continue checking in monthly online on Rocket Mortgage®.

 - At the 9-month mark, we’ll initiate the final automatic 3-month extension if you can’t resume payments.

 - If you reach 12 months of forbearance and need more assistance, check in from your Rocket Mortgage® dashboard to see if you qualify for an additional extension.